Business License & Related Permits

 Home Occupation Permits are required for businesses conducted from a residence.
 Applications for such a permit can be obtained by clicking below to download a PDF version of the form.
 All applications are reviewed by the Planning Department.

-Obtain any permits or licenses required by state or federal government for your business
+Need other permits or licenses required by state or federal government for your business?

 State Fee for Construction-Related Accessibility